just1salt/StudentGradingApp/README.md

-"Guided Project - Calculate and Print Student Grades" App in C# Created by Terrence Browning
+Project Overview - Calculate and Print Student Grades in C# Created by Terrence Browning